dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypods.md

 #### Honeypod implementation

-You configure honeypods on a per-cluster basis using "template" honeypod manifests that are easily customizable.
+Honeypods can be configured on a per-cluster basis using "template" honeypod manifests that are easily customizable.
 Any alerts triggered are displayed in the Alerts tab in {{site.prodname}} Manager UI.
 The Honeypod Dashboard in Kibana provides an easy way to monitor and analyze traffic reaching the honeypods.

 ### How To